RiccardoKyriacou/Bcop_GRC_quiescence/01_RNAseq_mapping/README.md

 # 1. RNAseq mapping code

+## Overview

-This script maps RNA reads from embryo, larval and adult data and maps it to the refernece _B. coprophila_ gneome and annotation
+These scripts initiate our RNA-seq analysis by mapping RNA reads from embryo, larval and adult data and maps it to the refernece _B. coprophila_ gneome and annotation

 ---